vicarsen/operating-systems/misc/rules-and-grading.md

 ### Retaking the Course

-By default, the grades for the previous academic year (2023-2024) are reset on October 1, 2024.
+By default, the grades for the previous academic year (2024-2025) are reset on September 29, 2025.
-If you did not graduate from the course in the 2023-2024 academic year, you will need to retake it in the current academic year (2024-2025), with the possibility of retaining some components, as detailed below:
+If you did not graduate from the course in the 2024-2025 academic year, you will need to retake it in the current academic year (2025-2026), with the possibility of retaining some components, as detailed below:

-- If you wish, you can retain the grades for the course's practical components (laboratory and/or assignments).
+- If you wish, you can retain the grades for the laboratory.
+You **cannot** retain the grades for the assignments.
 You **cannot** retain the grades for lecture components (lecture tests and exam).
-- Students interested in preserving their grades should respond on [the designated Moodle thread](https://curs.upb.ro/2024/mod/forum/discuss.php?d=150) by **October 13, 2024, 23:55**.
+- Students interested in preserving their grades should respond on [the designated Moodle thread](https://curs.upb.ro/) by **October 12, 2025, 23:55**.
 - The rules and grading system for students retaking the course are the same as for students in the current year (lecture tests + exam, assignments, etc.).
 - Students retaking the course can participate in any lab session as long as there are available slots.
   Like other students, the attendance list becomes fixed starting from the third week.
 - Students retaking the course can participate in any lecture, lecture test, and exam, regardless of the series to which they belonged.

-By default, the grades for the 2024-2025 academic year will be reset on October 1, 2025.
+By default, the grades for the 2025-2026 academic year will be reset on October 1, 2026.
 If you do not graduate from the course in the 2024-2025 academic year, you will need to retake it in the 2025-2026 academic year, with the possibility of retaining some components, as detailed above.